mzzhmh/RS9mSATAbatchget/README.md

 # RS9mSATAbatchget
-use http post to login into the RS9 diagnose webpage, then retrieve the mSATA information from the html content.
+Use the http post to login into the RS9 diagnose webpage, then retrieve the mSATA information from the html content.